gracedipierro/PnR-Final/README.md

  Programming the robot to do this proved to be difficult, but with hard work and perseverance, a solution was found.
 Below are some of the methods used.

-'menu(self)' - This is a dictionary, that means it is a list with custom index values.
+'handler (self)' - This is a dictionary, that means it is a list with custom index values.
     In my project, I have several options in the menu.
 There is a navigate forward option, and this is my self.nav method, which basically just lets the robot start going.
 There is also a dance option, this tells the robot to start the dance method.
 Calibrate helps